aws-samples/eks-workshop-developers/website/docs/eks/python/aws-rds-postgresql-lab.md

 }
 ```

-The CloudFormation stack will take between 15 and 20 minutes to run so now will be a good time for a coffee break ☕.
+The CloudFormation stack will take between 15 and 20 minutes to create the database.

 ## 2. Recreate the fastapi-secret Object with the New Database Connection URL